-Sandra Felsenstein is the leader of the DINKA consultant, specializing in SMEs.
-And he emphasizes that precisely for some time now “our clients have been telling us that they need greater efficiency.
-Something positive about moments of crisis is this proposal to rethink the business model, to consider issues that might not otherwise be considered.
-Because after that, that learning will become an asset”, Explain.
-Bring two customer cases: one, of the plastic industry, that urgently needed to implement innovative actions, so as not to be relegated by their clients”.
-The other, dedicated to merchandising, discovered in recent times that it needed yes or yes to update itself through research in national and foreign markets, to know how it was innovating in the segment.
+Sandra Felsenstein leads the consultant Dinkka, who specializes in SMEs.
+And he emphasizes that precisely that for some time “our clients tell us that they need greater efficiency.
+Something positive of the moments of crisis is this approach to rethink the business model, to consider the issues on which otherwise it would not be reflected.
+Because then, that learning will become an asset,” he explains.
+It brings two cases of clients: one, from the plastic industry, which urgently needed to implement innovative actions, so as not to be relegated by its customers. ”The other, dedicated to merchandising, discovered in recent times that he needed yes or if updated through research in national and abroad markets, to know how he was innovating in the segment.

 Download full note in PDF